Operations and Performance Improvement

 Identify Constraints

-Analyze where delays, inefficiencies, bottlenecks, or documentation failures occur and why.
+Analyze where delays, inefficiencies, bottlenecks, documentation failures, or technology-related burdens occur and why.

 Develop Practical Recommendations

-Design actionable changes to workflows, staffing, and processes that address identified problems.
+Design actionable changes to workflows, staffing, technology use, and processes that address identified problems.

 Prepare for Implementation